nikitakot/nestjs-boilerplate/article/article-devto.md

     output: ./generated/prisma-client/
 ```

-After deploying the schema prisma client will be automatically updated and you should see appropriate changes in prisma admin `http://localhost:4466/_admin`.
+After deploying the schema, the prisma client will be automatically updated and you should see appropriate changes in prisma admin `http://localhost:4466/_admin`.

 ```ssh
 $ prisma deploy